cliff1976/fat/content/posts/bikerides/20210404/index.md

 I went back to the region where [I slid down a mountain on my butt](../20210206-sinzing-ring/), but this time I was *very* careful about the elevation over horizontal distance.
 I learned from that mistake, for sure.

-It was not even 45 kilometers, but more of those were uphill than I am ready for, so I am moving slowly around the housefor the rest of today.
+It was not even 45 kilometers, but more of those were uphill than I am ready for, so I am moving slowly around the house for the rest of today.
 I'd say the skies and views made it worth it, though.

 Some observations on this route: